How to Manage ServBay Databases with TablePlus

 Managing MongoDB Data

-- The left sidebar lists all MongoDB databases.
+- The sidebar lists all MongoDB databases.

 Save